scharlton2/solver_dev_manual/source/06/03/cg_iric_read_sol_integer_f.rst

 cg_iric_read_sol_integer_f
 ==========================

--  Reads the integer-type calculation result, having a value for each
+-  Reads the integer-type calculation result, having a value for each grid node.

 Format
 ------